-With a hive built into its walls, the Beezantium is designed to house a bee colony, but also serve as an exhibition centre for hotel guests and visitors.
+With several hives built into its walls, the Beezantium is designed to house bee colonies but also serve as an exhibition centre for hotel guests and visitors.

 The design features various sculptural flourishes, including a curving roof clad in copper shingles and punctured by oval-shaped windows.

 Other details are designed to suit the building's practical function, for instance, the walls are clad in large panels of unseasoned oak that offer natural holes for the bees to enter through.

 A system of copper pipes has also been built into the building's structure, to make it easier for bees to fly in and out.